photoprism/photoprism-docs/docs/user-guide/library/originals.md

 #### Ignoring Files and Folders ####

-Hidden files and folders starting with a `.` or `@` will be ignored automatically.
+Hidden files and folders that start with a `.` or `@` are automatically ignored.
+Other names to be ignored can be added to a `.ppignore` file in the *originals* or *import* folder it should affect.
-Other names to be ignored can be added to a `.ppignore` file in the originals or import folder it should apply.
+You can put it either in the main folder or in a subfolder to limit the scope.

 Example: